Your Next Media Interview: How to Look Great on TV

 Try not to wear white unless it’s the color of your suit undershirt.
 White can be a little visually overwhelming and blind your viewers.
 You should similarly stay away from green, as green is the color the postproduction crew will use to make any alterations to the show after the fact.

-Avoid stripes or tight patterns.
-TV is filmed in high definition (missing something) do not wear high-contrast striped clothing.
+TV is filmed in high definition so do not wear high-contrast striped clothing.
 The contrast between light and dark lines will create visual noise and be distracting from your message.

 Dress Recommendations for a TV Studio Interview